-The team is developing a liquid nitrogen surgical system for cancer treatment which needs the ice ball at the end of the probe to be generated effectively.
+The team is developing a liquid nitrogen system for cancer treatment, which needs the ice ball at the end of the probe to be generated effectively.
 One of the issues is the coupling to connect the probe to the liquid nitrogen supply.
 The system is also a low flow system.

 Here are the results we have achieved so far in this project:

 The problem as soon as liquid nitrogen comes into direct contact with the coupling it starts to boil, turns into gas and stops the cold liquid reaching the probe tip.